 From an early age, Anna Strachan had a keen interest and curiosity in mechanical assemblies and how they work.
 A manual drafting course in high school and a pre-trades course at Sheridan started her journey toward concurrently completing Canadian and German apprenticeships in both tool and die and mold making, followed by a degree in Mechanical Engineering.
 Working alongside doctors designing medical devices, Strachan developed a minimally invasive heart surgery tool for which she now holds a patent.
-Today, Strachan is the Associate Dean of the Magna School for the Skilled Trades at Sheridan.
+Today, Strachan is a skilled trades professor and program coordinator at Sheridan and is working to complete her Masters Degree at the University of Toronto.
 She is committed to raising the profile of an industry that, in her eyes, is socially undervalued in North America.
-Strachan is also working to build a culture of inclusion that allows women to see the skilled trades as a viable, first-choice option for their talent.
+Strachan is also working to build a culture of inclusion that allows women to see the skilled trades as a viable. first-choice option for their talent.
 Being in the skilled trades "does not mean you've given up on a dream.
 It is the dream."
 Al Azadwinder Singh Sumal KPU

 Al Azadwinder Singh Sumal has been welding for more than 45 years and training cohorts of welders at Kwantlen Polytechnic University for the last three decades.
 In recognition of his outstanding teaching accomplishments, he was the 2018 recipient of the Howard E. Adkins Memorial Instructor Membership Award by the American Welding Association, becoming the first person from British Columbia to receive the award.
+Sumal is currently the Chair of the Welding and Metal Fabrication department in KPU's Faculty of Trades and Technology, where he leads instructors responsible for teaching new welders, apprentices and certified tradespeople looking to supplement their skills.
 Beyond the classroom, Sumal is helping under-represented groups explore welding careers by promoting welding at skilled trades forums and high school events, and by developing programs for women and Indigenous peoples.
+Last year, Sumal interviewed individually with a group of refugees to determine their welding skills and develop personalized training plans.
 He is also working with a non-profit organization in India to establish a welding and metal fabrication program for under-privileged youth.
 Don Gosen Conestoga

 Don Gosen is a two-time graduate of Conestoga College-completing an electrical apprenticeship and a Water Resources Technology program.
 In the years since, he has been both an employer partner and an instructor, cementing his reputation as a leader and apprenticeship champion in the broader community.
 Gosen sponsored more than 70 apprentices in four decades as president of Gosen Electric before selling the company to three of his former trainees.
 Gosen received the 2018 Premier's Award-designed to recognize the social and economic contributions of Ontario college graduates-in the apprenticeship category.
+In his Board roles at both the Canadian Apprenticeship Forum and the Ontario College of Trades, he continues work to strengthen the apprenticeship system by fostering collaboration between government, labour, employers, post-secondary institutions and apprentices.
 Cecile Bukmeier